True Crime

 Other victims included Cheryl Hughes, a 53-year-old woman who had lived in Panama for 10 years when friends and family stopped hearing from her and reported her missing in March of 2010.
 Bo Icelar, a gallery owner from Santa Fe, N.M., was also reported missing in November of the same year.
 Holbert murdered Hughes and Icelar in the same manner as the Brown family so that he could take control of their property and assets.
 Because they knew and had socialized with him, they thought nothing of it when he invited them to visit the hostel on separate occasions.

-You may also like The Disappearance of Bear Diaz
+You may also like The Perplexing Case of The McStay Family Murders

 In all, authorities located five bodies on the property of the hostel.
 Holbert and Reese were captured in in July 2012 as they tried to enter Nicaragua from Costa Rica.
 Reese claimed she had no idea Holbert had murdered anyone, although she also couldn’t answer questions about how she thought they were earning income when Holbert wasn’t working and where the influx of cash was coming from.